 There are people who may be more prone to developing PTSD after a traumatic event.
-It is believed that those with smaller amounts of gray matter in the hippocampus and the amygdala have a greater risk for experiencing PTSD symptoms.
-However, it not known for sure if the decreased gray matter was a preexisting situation or if the response to trauma and stress lead to those parts of the brain shrinking.
+It is believed that those with smaller amounts of grey matter in the hippocampus and the amygdala have a greater risk for experiencing PTSD symptoms.
+However, it is not known for sure if the decreased grey matter was a pre-existing situation or if the response to trauma and stress lead to those parts of the brain shrinking.
 The thing that is known for sure is that the hippocampus and the amygdala are significantly smaller in those with the disorder.

 PTSD is common but it’s not thoroughly understood yet.
 Only a few decades ago, it was considered a social ailment, but we now know that it is a physical condition that is controlled by biological and chemical processes.
 With omega-3 being so important to brain health, it’s a logical step to consider these fatty acids as a tool to help repair brain function.
 In combination with therapy and standard treatments, omega-3 can help get the brain back on track and promote recovery from a traumatic event.

 1. “1511 The Limbic Lobe” by OpenStax College – Anatomy & Physiology, Connexions Web site. http://cnx.org/content/col11496/1.6/, Jun 19, 2013..
 Licensed under CC BY 3.0 via Commons – https://commons.wikimedia.org/wiki/File:1511_The_Limbic_Lobe.jpg#/media/File:1511_The_Limbic_Lobe.jpg